-Though cranberries are often thought of as a seasonal treat, they are delicious year-round.
-Used for fruit salads, pies, or baked goods, cranberries have far more versatility beyond a cranberry sauce at the holidays.
+Cranberries are often considered a seasonal treat, but they are delicious year-round.
+Cranberries are used for fruit salads, pies, or baked goods and have far more versatility beyond a cranberry sauce at the holidays.

 Bottom Line: Like all other fruits, cranberries will go bad.
-However, due to their high acidity and thick skin, cranberries will last longer than your standard fresh fruit.
+However, cranberries will last longer than your standard fresh fruit due to their high acidity and thick skin.
 You can expect a bag of fresh cranberries to last up to 3 to 6 weeks when stored properly.

 How Long Will Cranberries Stay Good?